bvas89/Portfolio/README.md

 The SpawnMethod script is a base scriptable object containing information on when to spawn ants.
 The DailyLevel takes any number of these Methods and create a Master list from; it also holds which PowerUps will be available.
 The spawning is carried out by the DailySpawner.

 The Ability script the PowerUps that can be used, with two examples.
+Furthermore, I've attached the Power-UpIconNotes.pdf.
+These are notes to my partner/artist about our latest batch of artwork.

 --- ABOUT SAVE TOASTY! ---
 Save Toasty! is a mobile tapping game that allows the player to use abilities to save Toasty before he is eaten by ants.